bold-fusion/hickman-nest-jekyll-alembic-fork/fundraising.md

 Check our [Corporate Matching List](https://www.hickmannest.com/_files/ugd/4d719d_acb61f4626a74bd6bc7fc17091600e77.pdf) for major area and national corporations known to provide charitable matching to their employees.

+## Family Dine-Out

+The NEST partners with local restaurants, presenting an opportunity for raising money through everyday dollars you spend on dining out.
+Share this info with family & friends!

 ## Shopping Programs

 You can support Hickman through everyday purchases through the following programs: